puneetgunwani/RecipePredictionModel/README.md

 #
 My goal is simple: Build models that can guess the ratings for each recipe using this information.
 #
-In this challenge you goal is to build models that can guess the ratings for each recipe using given information.

 Dataset Overview